martinogg/LHC-Meetup/README.md

 I'll be updating this with links to github repos for the individual projects, but use this as a central repo for documentation for the entire project

+Check out https://trello.com/b/A3xLhbEd/lhc-lets-have-coffee for the trello project I'm making for myself

 # About Martin
 I'm a programmer in London with a bit of spare time.
-Give me a shout if you want to talk about this project.
+Give me a shout if you want to talk about this project or anything in general.
 We can meet for a coffee! martin@martinogg.com